nchlswhttkr/website/content/site.md

 Almost all content and code sits in a [single Github repo](https://github.com/nchlswhttkr/website/).

 I use the static site generator [Hugo](https://gohugo.io/) (with my own theme) to build my website.
+It's fast, meets my needs for templating/content management, and handles extra features RSS feeds out of the box.

+I like being able to write my posts locally in markdown.
+Being plain text makes it easy to write and edit, and if I ever need something more complex I can drop in custom HTML with shortcode snippets using Hugo.

 As I write and push changes to Github, [Buildkite](https://buildkite.com/) schedules builds to be run.
 Good thing they have a free tier for community/open source projects!

 ## Serving incoming traffic

 I run everything off an aging Raspberry Pi (model 1B, plain Raspbian for now) on my home network.
-It's not the fastest arrangement, but it meets my needs and saves me paying for cloud compute capacity.
+It's not the fastest arrangement, but it meets my needs and saves me paying for cloud compute/storage/bandwidth.

 A Buildkite agent continuously checks for new jobs and rebuilds my site as needed.
 It performs other scripted work as well, like [scheduling delivery of my newsletter](/blog/sending-out-my-newsletter/).